 Subsequently, use cash as much as possible to pay your home loan instalments for the remainder of your loan tenure.

 Note that if you can only make a partial refund (either a partial principal amount, or the full principal amount without accrued interest), your accrued interest will still snowball, but at a slower rate.
-You’ll still have to put money back into your CPF account after selling your house, but the amount would be lower.
+You’ll still have to put the money back into your CPF account after selling your house, but the amount would be lower.

 In short, if you’ve got enough cash on your hands to make a full cash refund (principal + accrued interest) and pay off your home loan with cash from then on, you won’t have to put any money back into your CPF account after selling your house.